 Please contact Haley with questions about the permit application process.

 As the Administrative Assistant II, Sara assists the SRCC staff members in administrative and operational tasks.
 They live in Cornish, Maine and recently joined the Saco River Corridor Commission staff in September 2022.
 Sara is happy to assist the Commission in protecting water quality and natural resources within southern Maine knowing the implementations of the SRCC will enforce the protection of natural resources for generations to come.
 Sara has had a strong interest in environmental sciences since they were young and is seeking to pursue further education in the field as more opportunities become available to them.
 Sara has a passion for merging their love of art and environmental awareness through music, drawing, painting, arts and crafts, gardening, cooking and land stewardship; believing in the value of reciprocity, equity and conscious community.

 The water quality monitoring program coordinator, hired by the executive director, trains volunteers and coordinates volunteer participation, completes water testing along the Saco, Ossipee, and Little Ossipee Rivers, conducts data review, and ensures reliable and accurate data is collected at 37 sample sites across the Corridor.

-The project manager assists the executive director with projects related to the land-use regulatory program.
-Please contact Rikki if you have any questions about the water quality program.
+Please contact the water quality coordinator if you have any questions about the water quality program.